mattchewtaylor/mattchewtaylor.github.io/_posts/2018-11-20-settlein-app.markdown

 <p class="tc f6 pb3">Creating an assessment question through the CMS.</p>

 ## <span style="color: black;">Beauty and accessibility</span>
-We began by branding and naming the application, landing on Settle In – a reminder to the user that the app is meant to be a comforting mechanism to own and understand your resettlement process.
+We began by branding and naming the application, landing on SettleIn – a reminder to the user that the app is meant to be a comforting mechanism to own and understand your resettlement process.
 From there we designed a universal iconography set, which mimicked airport way-finding, and an accessible color scheme, devoid of colors representative of any particular nation.
 <br>
 <div class="fluidbox-container w-100 w-50-ns fl pr1-ns pb1 pb0-ns">
   <a href="../assets/img/posts/07-settlein-app/07-color.jpg">